8 of the Best Galleries and Museums in Florence

 We all seek something different from our travel experiences, but if you find your wanderlust calling you to Fine Art, exquisite architecture and European history, then venturing to Florence, in the heart of Italy, would see you amply satisfied.

-The cityscape of Florence is an expansive and intriguing museum in its own right.
+With architechture such as the Florence Duomo Cathedral, the cityscape of Florence is an expansive and intriguing museum in its own right.
 A renaissance city with an ambience that oozes sophisticated Italian culture.
 The museums of Florence cover all manner of subjects; history, politics, astronomy and more.
 Each with a wealth of artefacts, exhibits and displays to explore.

 PIN this for later?